-- Policy (a) The Zoning Bylaw will contain a highway commercial district to provide for a wide range of highway commercial and other compatible uses. - Policy (b) Zone the area shown as "Highway Commercial" on the Future Land Use Concept for highway commercial uses and compatible development. - Policy (c) Consideration will be given to extending highway commercial zoning to those areas shown as "Future Highway Commercial", on the Future Land Use Concept, as demand warrants.
-Prior to such re-zoning, development in these areas will be regulated to prevent development of uses which would conflict with the long term use of these areas. - Policy (d) If and when sufficient land is no longer available to accommodate additional highway commercial development (pursuant to policies contained in Section 3.9 Agricultural Land and Fringe Areas), new highway commercial development will be encouraged to locate in the areas noted as "Potential Highway Commercial" on the Future Land Use Concept.
-Subject to policies contained in Section 3.9 Agricultural Land and Fringe Areas, Council will initiate required actions to bring the areas noted as "Potential Highway Commercial" within the corporate limits of the Town through municipal boundary alteration.
+- Objective 8.
+To encourage new development in the existing highway commercial area. - Policy a.
+The Zoning Bylaw will contain a highway commercial district to provide for a wide range of highway commercial and other compatible uses. - Policy b.
+Zone the area shown as "Highway Commercial" on the Future Land Use Concept for highway commercial uses and compatible development. - Policy c.
+Consideration will be given to extending highway commercial zoning to those use of these areas. - Policy d.
+If and when sufficient land is no longer available to accommodate additional highway commercial development (pursuant to policies contained in Section 3.9 - Agricultural Land and Fringe Areas), new highway commercial development will be encouraged to locate in the areas noted as "Potential Highway Commercial" on the Future Land Use Concept.
+Subject to policies contained in Section 3.9 -Agricultural Land and Fringe Areas, Council will initiate required actions to bring the Town through municipal boundary alteration.
 These areas will be zoned, in the Zoning Bylaw, for future urban development or for highway commercial uses and compatible development when they are included within the corporate limits of the Town.
-Those lands that are designated and zoned for future urban development will be rezoned for highway commercial uses and compatible development once the provision of municipal services has advanced to the point where additional development in the area can be serviced in a cost-effective manner.

-- Policy (e) Undertake, where necessary, to acquire land for highway commercial development through purchase or exchange. - Policy (f) Permit light industrial uses such as storage, warehousing, or freight and cartage operations in highway commercial areas at Council's discretion. - Policy (g) Promote and encourage new highway commercial development through the use of such action and tools, including but not limited to: - the construction of infrastructure; - encouragement of public private partnerships; - tax abatement incentives; - incentives to promote the use of vacant and underutilised buildings or sites; - planning and development permit fee rebates; and - the promotion of the Town of Outlook as a place for new business development.
+Those lands that are designated and zoned for future urban development will be rezoned for highway commercial uses and compatible development once the provision of municipal services has advanced to the point where additional development in the area can be serviced in a cost-effective manner. - Policy e.
+Undertake, where necessary, to acquire land for highway commercial development through purchase or exchange. - Policy f.
+Permit light industrial uses such as storage, warehousing, or freight and cartage operations in highway commercial areas at Council's discretion. - Policy g.
+Promote and encourage new highway commercial development through the use of such action and tools, including but not limited to: - the construction of infrastructure.

-To restrict development of non-highway commercial use in the designated highway commercial areas.

-Policy (a) To ensure a viable and dynamic downtown commercial area, the highway commercial district will only provide for commercial uses that are oriented to the highway, encouraging non-highway commercial uses to locate downtown.

-To encourage and facilitate visually appealing entries to the Town through existing and future highway commercial areas.

-- Policy (a) Facilitate the development of visually appealing entry points into the Town along Highway #15 by: - (i) initiating the preparation of a coordinated highway entry enhancement master plan or strategy;

-- (ii) providing financial support for the implementation of such a master plan or strategy; and - (iii) establishing landscaping requirements and signage standards in highway commercial areas. - Policy (b) Ensure that transportation corridors leading into the Town of Outlook maintain a high standard of landscaping and screening to achieve aesthetically appealing gateways.
+- encouragement of public private partnerships. - tax abatement incentives. - incentives to promote the use of vacant and underutilized buildings or sites. - planning and development permit fee rebates. - the promotion of the Town of Outlook as a place for new business development. - Objective 9.
+To restrict development of non-highway commercial use in the designated highway commercial areas. - Policy a.
+To ensure a viable and dynamic downtown commercial area, the highway commercial district will only provide for commercial uses that are oriented to the highway, encouraging non-highway commercial uses to locate downtown. - Objective 10.
+To encourage and facilitate visually appealing entries to the Town through existing and future highway commercial areas. - Policy b.
+Facilitate the development of visually appealing entry points into the Town along Highway #15 by: - i) initiating the preparation of a coordinated highway entry enhancement master plan or strategy. - ii) providing financial support for the implementation of such a master plan or strategy - iii) establishing landscaping requirements and signage standards in highway commercial areas. - Policy c.
+Ensure that transportation corridors leading into the Town of Outlook maintain a high standard of landscaping and screening to achieve aesthetically appealing gateways.

-3.3 INDUSTRIAL
+INDUSTRIAL